RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Rangers: Rangers get more spell slots, and they get them at lower levels.
 They can gain the feats Improved Two-Weapon Fighting and Manyshot at lower levels than other classes, and they can gain a second rank in those feats for another attack per round.
 They are also able to use Set Natural Snare every 6 levels, which snares enemies for 5 rounds on a failed Reflex save.
 Set Natural Snare is much more effective than in the original game; the save DC now scales with the ranger's Wilderness Lore skill.

 Sorcerers: Sorcerers will no longer hit their peak at level 20 and then experience near-zero growth.
-As in PnP, sorcerers can, on certain level ups, replace one of their lower level spells with another spell of the same level.

-Wizards: As in PnP, wizards can choose two new spells to learn on each level up, which can be of any spell level the wizard has accessed.
-Generalist wizards now gain +1 to the DC of all wizard spells they cast (Specialist wizards gain +2 to the DC of wizard spells they cast of their school, but this was a vanilla feature that wasn't documented in IWD2 until now).
+Wizards: Generalist wizards now gain +1 to the DC of all wizard spells they cast (Specialist wizards gain +2 to the DC of wizard spells they cast of their school, but this was a vanilla feature that wasn't documented in IWD2 until now).

 Although the inherent changes to clerics, sorcerers, and wizards aren't huge, all spellcasting classes benefit greatly from some the new feats, especially metamagic feats.